Chicago/design.chicago.gov/_posts/2019-12-17-2019-accomplishments.md

 ## Culture

+* _Awesome interns give hundreds of hours of design help to Chicago_
-* The Design Office and the City of Chicago thank Gregory Kim & Abigail Lammers for their participation as interns in 2019, working on usability testing for data visualization, testing, data cleansing, designing, and an all manner of intern-ish things.
+The Design Office and the City of Chicago thank Gregory Kim & Abigail Lammers for their participation as interns in 2019, working on usability testing for data visualization, testing, data cleansing, designing, and an all manner of intern-ish things.
 For more details on what they worked on, nose around any one of our GitHub repositories.
 [This is a good one to start with](https://github.com/Chicago/design-projects). _(2,5,7,8)_
-* City of Chicago Partners with Northwestern Engineering to Explore Civic Service Design _(2,7,8)_
+* _City of Chicago Partners with Northwestern Engineering to Explore Civic Service Design_
+We set free a team of service designers from Northwestern's EDI program to understand how people in difficult contexts get services from the City.
+The answers frustrated at times, but often gave hope for a better way of doing things. _(2,7,8)_
 [https://www.mccormick.northwestern.edu/news/articles/2019/03/city-of-chicago-partners-with-northwestern-engineering-to-explore-civic-service-design.html](https://www.mccormick.northwestern.edu/news/articles/2019/03/city-of-chicago-partners-with-northwestern-engineering-to-explore-civic-service-design.html).
+* _DePaul EXP 480_
-* Designing with DePaul EXP 480, twice.
-More on this later, but in short, these folks could put yours truly out of a job like blowing out a birthday cake candle.
-[Just check out this file if you don't believe me.](https://www.figma.com/file/Rvq92XBBm4lyMM9dtd0TGI/EXP480%3A-Chicago-Design-System-Library-Suggestions-and-Add-ons?node-id=0%3A1)
+Designing with DePaul EXP 480, twice, thanks to Drs.
+Denise Naicu & Sheena Erete, special thanks to Sheena for round two.
+More on this later, but in short, these folks could put yours truly out of a job like blowing out a candle on a birthday cake.
+[Just check out this file if you don't believe me.](https://www.figma.com/file/Rvq92XBBm4lyMM9dtd0TGI/EXP480%3A-Chicago-Design-System-Library-Suggestions-and-Add-ons?node-id=0%3A1) You ever have see of those presentations where you are so wowed by the work and the spirit and the humility you sit in the car after & cry a little from gratitude?
+Yeah, me neither.
-* University of Chicago Design Thinking Innovation Challenge
+* _University of Chicago Design Thinking Innovation Challenge_
 We paired U of C MBA students with different departments across the City to re-imagine common service experiences through design thinking and prototyping.
 [https://polsky.uchicago.edu/event/uchicago-design-thinking-innovation-challenge/](https://polsky.uchicago.edu/event/uchicago-design-thinking-innovation-challenge/)
-* Think Chicago
+* _Think Chicago_
 Facilitated the Think Chicago design challenge again, and they stiffed me on tickets again.
 Something tells me Lollapalooza has a no old man policy.
 Wiser than they look.
 I'm kidding, I do it because it's an awesome event, and I get to try out so many dad jokes on the country's brightest young graduates.
 Win-Win.
 If they can survive it, they can thrive in Chicago.
 [http://www.thinkchicago.net/](http://www.thinkchicago.net/)
 * Array of Thing Hackathon Support & Facilitation _(7,8)_
 * Over 500 code contributions across our open source projects. _(2,5–8)_
+* Found two speaking opportunities for co-workers from under-represented populations in technology, at [Code for America](https://www.codeforamerica.org/) & [Chicago Camps](http://chicagocamps.org/).
 * Spoke at San Francisco Design Week, Design For America, Government Digital Summit, Adobe Creative Jam.
-* Found two speaking opportunities for co-workers from under-represented populations in technology, at [Code for America](https://www.codeforamerica.org/) & [Chicago Camps](http://chicagocamps.org/).

 ## Process